CMed01/portfolio-milestone-3/README.md

     <br>
     If the user does not enter the correct coordinates of two single digit numbers separated by a space then an error message is printed to the terminal.
 The user is requested to re-enter.
     <br>
-    If the user enters a co-ordinate that has already been entered previously.
+    If the user enters a coordinate that has already been entered previously.
 A message is printed to inform the user of a duplicate guess.
 The mine or attempt counts are not affected.
     <details close>
     <summary>Validation - grid size </summary>
     <br>